-Professional Standards Coordinator Hermes was hired by the Addison Police Department in September 2008.
-Sherianne became a Communications Training Officer in 2012, and in 2015 became the midnight shift Team Lead.
+Professional Standards Coordinator Hermes was hired as a telecommunicator at the Addison Police Department (IL) in 2008.
+Sherianne became a Communications Training Officer in 2012, and in 2015 became the Midnight Shift Team Lead.

 Sherianne earned her Master of Arts Degree in Mass Communication from South Dakota State University and Bachelor of Arts Degree in Communications from Elmhurst College.

 Public Safety Systems Administrator

 Public Safety Systems Administrator Keith Marc was hired by the Village of Addison (IL) in 2017.
 Keith’s position is dedicated information technology support for the Village of Addison, Motorola Radio and AT&T systems at ACDC, and as an integral component of DuPage County emergency services infrastructure.
 He was part of the construction and build-out process for the ACDC facility, and is permanently assigned to ACDC to provide ongoing and immediate support.